mroui/travel-journal/README.md

     </b>
 </p>

 > Mobile application dedicated to people, who want to travel in an organized way, to be able to entirely enjoy the previously planned journeys, possessing all necessary data in one place.
-It's an advanced equivalent of a travel journal with social functions.
+In one sentence it's an advanced equivalent of a travel journal with social functions.

 *Application was made as a part of my engineer's thesis.*